50 Cassiopeiae

-50 Cassiopeiae is a white star in the northern constellation of Cassiopeia.
+50 Cassiopeiae, also named Gang, is a white star in the northern constellation of Cassiopeia.
 In the past, it had been misidentified as a suspected nebula, and given the number NGC 771.
 The star is visible to the naked eye, having an apparent visual magnitude of +3.95.
 Based upon an annual parallax shift of 20.76 mas, it is located 157 light years away.
 It is moving closer, having a heliocentric radial velocity of −18 km/s, and will approach to within 25.2 pc in 1.879 million years.